-Methodology remarks for Serbia CPI 2017
+Methodology remarks for Serbia CPI 2018

-- Serbia is included in 8 polls that are taken into consideration when creating the Index - Observed territory of Serbia without Kosovo and Metochy (researches on the basis of which CPI is created are separately made for that territory and reflect perception on corruption of their public services, so that Kosovo is separately ranked on this list) - Researches that are relevant to Serbia three were implemented and published in 2017.
-Four comprehend data from 2016, and one of those even from previous period.
-Ranking by individual researches vary from 36 to 46.
-Standard deviation is (2.8).
-The difference in estimates among individual surveys is significantly lower than before (for 2016, the standard deviation was 3.69) despite the inclusion of a new source.
+- Serbia is included in 8 polls that are taken into consideration when creating the Index.
+Sources are the same as in last year, when one new was added, while the rest remained the same for seven years in a row, which provides high reliability of comparison of data. - Observed territory of Serbia without Kosovo and Metochy (researches on the basis of which CPI is created are separately made for that territory and reflect perception on corruption of their public services, so that Kosovo is separately ranked on this list) - Out of researches that are relevant to Serbia, seven were published in 2018, and one in 2017 (some were implemented during 2017).